Drive sales on autopilot with ecommerce-focused featuresSee Features

 Businesses also need to consider differences across genders when creating marketing materials.

 This Facebook ad from clothing retailer ASOS was created specifically for female customers because it features products for women.
 It’s shown only to female Facebook users as the chances of an average male finding this particular ad to be relevant to them is slim.

-This ad by Volkswagen shows the practicality of their new model for large families.
+This ad shows the practicality of their new model for large families.
 It shows the activity and togetherness of family days out, with plenty of room for kids, dogs, and other equipment.
 It is targeted toward young professionals with one or more young children and has an emphasis on space and fun.